 About 4-H Youth Development

-My head to clearer thinking,
+"I pledge my head to clearer thinking,

-my heart to greater loyalty,
+My heart to greater loyalty,

-my hands to larger service,
+My hands to larger service,

-and my health to better living.
+and my health to better living,

-For my club, my community, my country, and my world.
+for my club, my community, my country, and my world."

 "Prometo usar mi mente para pensar con más claridad,

 mi corazón para ser más leal,